AT THE LAW CENTER

 The Training and Convention Division (TCD) spearheads the thrust of the Law Center for an empowered citizenry armed with strong legal consciousness and understanding to attain a just and humane society.
 Specifically, TCD pursues the upgrade of professional competence and public responsibility of the members of the Bench and Bar; further refines the skills of practicing lawyers; prepares Bar candidates for the Bar Examination; and informs the public and members of the Bar and legal academic circles of recent developments in the different branches of the law and allied disciplines.

 TCD regularly organizes training and education programs, workshops, seminars, and conferences as part of the support services of the Law Center.
 Its current programs include the following:

 - UP Law Bar Institute – An extensive course for all law graduates intending to take the Bar examinations conducted and handled by faculty members of the UP College of Law and other professional Bar reviewers.

 - Popularizing the Law (POPLAW) Seminars – These seminars and symposiums are aimed and targeted to aid specific groups in their discharge of public functions effectively and efficiently.

-- Barangay Legal Education Seminars (BLES) and BLES Echo Seminars – TCD provides continuing legal education program for barangay officials through the BLES Seminars and hopes to trickle the same knowledge of the law to other stakeholders and members of the community through the BLES Echo Seminars.
+- Barangay Legal Education Seminars (BLES) and BLES Echo Seminars – This provides continuing legal education program for barangay officials through the BLES Seminars and TCD hopes to trickle down the same knowledge of the law to other stakeholders and members of the community through the BLES Echo Seminars.